assil-benamor/Parkinglot-Laravel/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 PHP between 5.6.4 & 7.1.*
 OpenSSL PHP Extension
 PDO PHP Extension
 Mbstring PHP Extension
 Tokenizer PHP Extension
 XML PHP Extension

 ### Installing